RazorOnDev/cfx-razor/README.md

 Here are some ideas to get you started:
 -->
-- 🔭 I’m currently working on Oscuros RolePlay, KZ SHOP and Wide Cloud.
+- 🔭 I’m currently working on Wide Cloud, KZ SHOP and Discord Shield Bot.
 - 🌱 I’m currently learning Python and Cybersecurity.